 Cognitive-behavioural therapy, often referred to as CBT, is an evidence-based treatment approach that focuses on altering the damaging emotions, behaviors and thoughts that cause us distress.
 Rooted in the belief that our thoughts and perceptions influence our behaviors, CBT works by helping clients identify, challenge and change the initial distressing thought that is maintaining the destructive behavior.
 For example, let’s take someone who thinks they are unlovable.
 They may be afraid of rejection and may find themselves avoiding social or romantic relationships.
 The behavior (i.e. avoiding relationships), then reinforces the thought that they must be unlovable because they have not had a relationship, and the cycle continues.

 Over the years, CBT has become increasingly popular and is beneficial in treating depression, anxiety, posttraumatic stress and a variety of concerns.
-The takeaway from CBT is to help clients understand that although they cannot control every situation, they can control the meaning/significance they place on that situation.
+The takeaway from CBT is to help clients understand that although they cannot control every situation, they can control the meaning/significance they place in that situation.
 Moreover, understanding that two people can hold very different meanings, neither one being ‘right’ or ‘wrong’.
 There are other kinds of therapies that are highlighted in our Guide to Counselling.

 A large premise of CBT is the notion of automatic negative thoughts or faulty thinking.
-These are thoughts that often contribute to, and deepen, our emotional pain.
+These are thoughts that often contribute to, and deepen our emotional pain.
 They are often intrusive and seem to appear almost instantly in our minds.
 These are also the thoughts that masquerade as facts, convincing us that something, often negative, is true.
 There are many types of faulty thinking styles:

 All or Nothing Thinking:

-- When there is no middle ground; things are either perfect, or we’ve failed.
+When there is no middle ground; things are either perfect, or we’ve failed.

-- We take on the results of a single event and apply it to every event; if you fail at one thing, you are a failure at everything.
+We take on the results of a single event and apply it to every event; if you fail at one thing, you are a failure at everything.

-- We dwell on the negative and do not see any other positive experiences or moments.
+We dwell on the negative and do not see any other positive experiences or moments.

 Disqualifying the Positive:

-- Similar to mental filtering, however here we simply refuse to acknowledge the good things that have happened or that we have done.
+Similar to mental filtering, however here we simply refuse to acknowledge the good things that have happened or that we have done.

 Jumping to Conclusions:

 We assume what someone is saying, thinking or feeling about us or our actions.

-- We blow things out of proportion (typically negative) OR we minimize the importance of something (typically positive).
+We blow things out of proportion (typically negative) OR we minimize the importance of something (typically positive).

-- When we believe that what we are feeling in that moment is always true.
+When we believe that what we are feeling in that moment is always true.

-- A list of rules on how to behave that only make us feel terrible; false belief that we can either change the past or be left to feel guilty in the moment.
+A list of rules on how to behave that only make us feel terrible; false belief that we can either change the past or be left to feel guilty in the moment.

-- We assign a negative label to ourselves or others based on a single event.
+We assign a negative label to ourselves or others based on a single event.